bitnom/veramount/README.md

 # veramount
-Auto-mount Veracrypt volumes using keyfiles.
+Nim program to auto-mount Veracrypt volumes using keyfiles.